Dover Scottish Country Dance Group

 In 1989 the Dover Scottish Society decided that as our teacher was not a member of the Society we ought to be independent from them, so we officially became the Dover Scottish Country Dance Group, and a few years after that we moved to Salem Baptist hall.

-And now, after just over 16 years Tony retired, October 11th.
-2004 and we are thinking of moving yet again.
+After just over 16 years Tony retired, October 11th.
+2004.

-So I make it that we are 57 this year in November from our first beginnings, but only 15 from the time we became independent.
 It remains to be seen how many of us will still be going strong at our diamond jubilee!

 Mary Quinton